Email Marketing Dictionary

 email conversion: When a subscriber completes the action requested by an email’s call-to-action

-email fatigue: When a subscriber opens a brand’s emails less frequently because previous emails disappointed them
+email fatigue: When a subscriber opens a brand’s emails less often because previous emails disappointed them or the email frequency overwhelms them

 email list: A list of the email addresses and other records associated with your subscribers